Austin, Texas · Est. 2026

 Music up.
 Move around.
 Talk to people.

-Music goes up, voices raise, and the noise creates energy.
-This is not a quiet, polite event.
-Talk to people you just played games with.
-Ask about their name tag answer.
-Get someone's number.
-We come back for round two in about 20 minutes.
+Music up, energy up.
+Not a quiet, polite event.
+Talk to the people you just played with, ask about their name tag, get someone's number.
+Round two in about 20 minutes.

 🔄